genellann/Align/README.md

 ## Unit tests
 The tests are [here](/test/Align.spec.js).

-Please open an [issue](https://github.com/genradley/JSDisplayObjectAlignment/issues) if you find any bugs.
+Please open an [issue](https://github.com/genradley/Align/issues) if you find any bugs.
 We will fix the issue and add a test for it.

 ## JSDocs
 Please download or clone the repo and open [/docs/index.html](/docs/index.html) in a web browser

-I am currently figuring out how to run jsdocs with webpack so you will not see the jsdoc plugin in the webpack.config.js as of yet.
-The docs here were generated with grunt in another project structure.

 ## See my other libs
 coming soon